Print preview Close

 Administrative Records

 Series consists of records pertaining to the history of the Hamilton Naturalists’ Club and its daily operations.
-This series includes a copy of the Club Constitution and by-laws, meeting minutes, financial statements such as receipts, revenue and expenditure sheets, investment income and bank account slips, as well as reports from various Club committees.
+This series includes a copy of the Club Constitution and by-laws, meeting minutes, financial statements such as receipts, revenue and expenditure sheets, investment income and bank account slips, a membership card, as well as President’s reports, an organizational report, and reports from various Club committees.

 • Fonds